fleetdm/fleet/docs/Get started/FAQ.md

 Fleet Desktop is supported on Ubuntu and Fedora.

-Fedora and some flavors of Ubuntu (e.g. Kubuntu) requires a [gnome extension](https://extensions.gnome.org/extension/615/appindicator-support/) and Google Chrome for Fleet Desktop.
+Fedora and some flavors of Ubuntu (e.g. Kubuntu) require a [gnome extension](https://extensions.gnome.org/extension/615/appindicator-support/) and Google Chrome for Fleet Desktop.

 Fleet's default (un)install scripts use `apt-get` for Debian-based distributions, and `dnf` for Red Hat-based distributions.
 To install packages on CentOS versions prior to 8, either add `dnf` or edit install and uninstall scripts to use the `yum` or `rpm` command.